 11.)
 Figure 7: The orientation of the figure should be changed (r/Db should be the horizontal direction, x/Db the vertical).
 Additionally, explanations given in the last section of page 8 should indicated by e.g. arrows in this figure.
 Furthermore, for comparison reasons it would be helpful, if also the results of the neat ethylene flame would be given in the figure.

 Since the source terms in the ethylene flame are already published in the literature, they are not repeated here due to the word limit.
-The orientation is kept the same as in the previous published work to facilitate comparison between the works.
+The orientation is kept the same as in the previous published work to facilitate comparison between the different studies.

 Reviewer #5: (all replies in bold)